hasankurban/ws/content/project/ECML2/index.md

 #slides:

 summary: Are Sports Awards About Sports?
-Using AI to.
-Find the Answer
+Using AI to Find the Answer
 tags:
 - data-mining
 - nba-fantasy-league